workarea-commerce/workarea/docs/source/articles/orders-and-items.html.md

 # => true
 ```

-The forthcoming guide, “Managing Carts”, will describe API calls for fetching these details and storing them on the order item.
+Review the implementation of `Storefront::CartItemsController#create` ([source, v3.4.17](https://github.com/workarea-commerce/workarea/blob/v3.4.17/storefront/app/controllers/workarea/storefront/cart_items_controller.rb#L13)) for the API calls involved in adding an item to an order that ensure these details are present.

 ### Price Adjustments